kraasch/watchcat/README.md

 later.

  - [ ] feature: allow watchcat directories to be git repos.
  - [ ] feature: give watchcat the ability to check for the existence of certain git remote addresses.
+ - [ ] feature: restore computer setup from a list of directories and git remotes.
  - [ ] implement checking the rules and alert (positive and negative).
  - [ ] implement linting of rules.
  - [ ] implement profiles or Watchconf files (ie user-specified profiles, in addition to pre-defined profiles: eg media store for videos and music, categorized media store, projects of restricted complexity).